bghojogh/Histopathology-Magnification-Generalization/README.md

 The MASF method, itself, is inspired by Model Agnostic Meta-Learning (MAML) whose paper is:

 - Chelsea Finn, Pieter Abbeel, Sergey Levine.
 "Model-agnostic meta-learning for fast adaptation of deep networks."
 In International Conference on Machine Learning, pp. 1126-1135, 2017.

+The tensorflow code of MAML method can be found in the following two links: https://github.com/cbfinn/maml and https://github.com/siavash-khodadadeh/UMTRA-Release